OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_put_content.md

 ### Conflict Resolution Behavior

 By default, this API will replace an existing item with the same name.
-To customize the conflict resolution behavior, add a query parameter named @microsoft.graph.conflictBehavior with values fail, replace, or rename, to the request.
+To customize the conflict resolution behavior, add a query parameter named @microsoft.graph.conflictBehavior with values _fail_, _replace_, or _rename_, to the request.

 ## Error responses